asemt/sectra/README.md

             $ ./binaries/osx/fetchghkeys <GitHub username>

 	This will create a new subdirectory `./data/<GitHub username>`, which contains the `authorized_keys` file containing the fetched public SSH keys for the user given by `<GitHub username>`.
+	Last thing to do is to create a file `./data/<GitHub username>/payload` and put the actual sensitive data to transport into it.
+Then the the _sectra_ server can be started.

 - _The manual way:_
 	Create a subdirectory under the `data` directory which has to match a SSH username that should be allowed to connect to the sectra server.
 Inside the user-sepcific subdirectory, the public SSH keys of the user who is allowed to connect have to be placed in a file named `authorized_keys` in the same format as used by  [OpenSSH](http://www.openssh.com/).